tonib/kaichronicles/doc/README-mechanics.md

 * **allspecial**: Drop all the special items
 * **allmeals**: Drop all meals
 * **all**: Drop all (weapons, backpack, special items, and money)

+If you set more than one object id, the first one owned by the player will be dropped

 ### randomTable (has state) / case / randomTableIncrement
 ```xml